Patterson Mansion: 2013 sale

-The Washington Club put the Patterson Mansion up for sale in the summer of 2013 with a $26 million asking price.
+In the summer of 2013, the Washington Club put the Patterson Mansion up for sale, asking $26 million.
+John Matteo, the club's attorney at Jackson & Campbell, said the club was disbanding and no longer needed the space.

 French Quarter Hospitality agreed to purchase the property on October 20, 2013, provided it won approval for renovation and expansion of the property from relevant local government authorities.
 French Quarter hired Studio 3877 Architects to design a six-story addition to wrap around the rear of the structure.
 The lower floors of this addition were taller than the upper floors, and it would be attached to the mansion itself.
-Plans by the company called for the Patterson Mansion's first two floors to be turned into a bar, lounges, and a restaurant, and the two upper floors to become hotel rooms.
-The two-story addition, the company said, would be torn down.
+The company planned to turn the mansion's first two floors into a bar, lounges, and a restaurant, and the two upper floors to become hotel rooms.
+The company said it would tear down the 1956 addition.
 Historic preservationists applauded the move, which would have preserved the original floor plan and opened up much of the historic mansion to the public.

-The District of Columbia Historic Preservation Review Board ruled on November 9, 2013, that the original mansion was historic, but declined to give historic protection to the 1956 addition.
-This removed a major obstacle to the demolition of the 1956 addition.
-The sale to French Quarter fell through in early December 2013 after the Historic Preservation Review Board denied approval for the six-story addition, saying it would destroy the historic character of the mansion.
-The Dupont Current newspaper reported on December 11 that another buyer had emerged, but no details were provided (although the property was rumored to be turned into an embassy or luxury condominiums).
+The District of Columbia Historic Preservation Review Board ruled on November 9, 2013, that the original mansion was historic, but declined to give historic protection to the 1956 addition, removing a major obstacle to its demolition.
+But the board denied approval for the proposed six-story addition, saying it would destroy the historic character of the mansion.
+Consequently, French Quarter pulled out of the deal in December.